-Static Diagrams Sub-types
+Structural or Static Diagrams Sub-types

 The static UML represents various interpretations of the software architecture when it is not active.
 The static view defines the components and classes as discrete but interconnected units.
 Depending on the type of representation, the structural diagrams can be of seven sub-types.

 Class diagrams are the most common UML diagrams.
 They categorize components into various key classes, methods, and attributes.
 The relationship between these elements is key and is partially what makes the class diagram unique.

 The object UML diagram exhibits the state of the static software architecture at any given point of a function.
 These diagrams also display the fixed relationship between the various classes and connect elements similar to the class diagram.
 Tallying the object diagram with the class view helps verify the software solution’s accuracy.

 The deployment diagram deals with the entire deployment of the software architecture, including both software and hardware components.
 It is particularly useful when deploying software systems across computing networks with varied configurations.

 Composite Structure Diagram

 The composite structure diagram exhibits the internal structure of various classes.
 The detailed chart displays a complete picture of the classifiers, including the parts, ports, and connectors.
 These are similar to class diagrams, but the approach is more granular.
 Here, the main emphasis is on showing the individual components of classes rather than the extensive connections between elements.

 In UML, a package refers to a group of relevant elements.
 These include documents, classes, and other packages.
 Every single element has a specific position inside the package hierarchy.
 These packages are shown as a file folder in UML and are the emphasis of the package diagram.